 What is OneDrive?

-OneDrive is Microsoft's service for hosting files in the "cloud", that's available for free to all the owners of a Microsoft account.
-OneDrive offers users a simple way to store, sync and share all kinds of files, with other people and devices on the Web.
-Xbox One, Windows 8.1, Windows 10 and Windows Phone use OneDrive also for synchronizing your system settings, visual customizations, themes, app settings and even Internet Explorer or Microsoft Edge tabs, history and saved passwords.
+OneDrive is Microsoft's storage service for hosting files in the "cloud."
+It is available for free to all the owners of a Microsoft account.
+OneDrive offers users a simple way to store, sync and share various types of files, with other people and devices on the internet.
+Windows 10, Windows 8.1, and Xbox One also use OneDrive also to synchronize system settings, visual customizations, themes, app settings, and even Microsoft Edge's tabs, browsing history and saved passwords.

-The files stored in OneDrive can be accessed directly from a web browser or, if you're using Windows 8.1 or Windows 10, directly from the operating system.
-Other means of accessing your OneDrive files include apps for Windows, Windows Phone, Xbox and even Mac OS X, iOS or Android.
-These apps can be downloaded from the official OneDrive website, here: Download OneDrive.
+You can access the files stored in your OneDrive space directly from a web browser or, if you are using Windows, directly from the operating system.
+Other means of accessing your OneDrive files include apps for Windows, Xbox, Mac OS, iOS, and Android.

-Until January 2014, OneDrive used to be named SkyDrive.
+Historical note: Until January 2014, OneDrive used to be named SkyDrive.
 Before that, just until the launch of Windows 8, it was named Windows Live SkyDrive.
-More information on the history of this service and its previous names, can be found on Wikipedia: OneDrive History.
+More information on the history of this service and its previous names can be found on Wikipedia: OneDrive History.

 What does OneDrive offer in terms of storage space?